OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 The keyword `cilk_scope` is followed by a statement, normally a compound statement.
 Any spawns within the statement are synced before exit from the statment.
-Syncs within the statement, including the implicit sync before exit, do not wait for spawns outside the statement.
+Syncs within the statement do not wait for spawns outside the statement.

 ```cilkc
 int w, x, y, z;